zhukovka/wix-style-react/docs/contribution/TEST_DRIVERS.md

   * `protractor` for browser interaction.
 We will slowly migrate to use only unidriver, but in the meanwhile both still exist.

+### Composing unidriver with legacy drivers
+If your component's `unidriver` is composing other components that don’t use unidriver, please make sure to create a new `ConsumedComponent.uni.driver.js` next to the consumed component.
+You can start by implementing only the required functions and not the entire driver.

 ## Public and Private drivers
 1. The **Public** drivers (`component.driver.js`) are the ones that exposed to the consumers of the components.
 They should be simple abstractions over common actions (for example, selecting the third element in the dropdown).
 2. The **Private** drivers (`component.driver.private.js`) are used for actions on a component that should not be exposed to the user.
 For example, asserting a class name existance on some component.